We aim to ensure that our curriculum:

 We have weekly Key Stage assemblies to establish a strong school ethos, supported by effective year group support throughout the school.
 We also provide extra activities beyond the classroom to ensure pupils’ SMSC development.

 MVC expects pupils to understand that, while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
-Our ethos and teaching support the rule of English civil and criminal law and we do not teach anything that undermines it.
+Our ethos and teaching supports the rule of English civil and criminal law and we do not teach anything that undermines it.
 Within our teaching of Religious Education, particular care is taken to explore the relationship and differences between state and religious law.

 Year 6-7 Transition